kvshvlin/yourmailproject/join.md

 **Let's talk numbers**.

-Once your artwork sells, we will pay you as an artist.
+We will pay you as an artist, only if your artwork sells.
 We are sharing the following information to demystify our business model.
-We hope that this will help you calculate your selling price.

 **The basic cost**.